-Lewis Stein and Alex Bacon in conversation.
+Lewis Stein and Alex Bacon in conversation

-LEWIS STEIN: I did lots of different things when I started making art as a student at UC Berkeley, but it all eventually crystallized in the work from the 1970s that I’m now showing at Essex Street.
-First I made boxes—I was influenced by Arman, of course.
+LS: I did lots of different things when I started making art as a student at UC Berkeley, but it all eventually crystallized in the work from the 1970s that I’m now showing at Essex Street.
+First I made boxes—I was influenced by Arman of course.
 I did a box of painted red peas, for example.
 That led to the hammers.
 Those came before the paintings, actually.
 I had the idea for the paintings in a two-dimensional drawing class.
 We did color exercises, which were helpful, and then we had to make a painting.
 I spent two of the worst weeks of my life wrestling with this problem.

-ALEX BACON: What was your solution?
+AB: What was your solution?

 AB: Did you know about John Cage using chance to determine his musical compositions?

 LS: Absolutely.
 I had read Silence.
 I was also aware of the Dadaists.
 Cage wasn’t the first person to use chance.

 AB: You wanted to remove yourself as the author?

 LS: Right, and accept whatever came up, because the paintings are more than just visual.
 A Kenneth Noland painting is visual, but these were something else.

 LS: That’s a funny word.
 I’ve called myself a conceptual artist.
 But I don’t really like that terminology.
 It can mean a lot of things.
 But it’s better than calling me a painter.

 AB: So you didn’t identify as a painter?